grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 }
 ```

 ### Step 4.
-Use custom object state in renderer
+Use a custom object state in the renderer

-Use `model` property passed to the component and subscribe to its state using `model.useState()` hook.
+Use the `model` property passed to the component and subscribe to its state using the `model.useState()` hook.
 Any changes to the object state will re-render the component:

 ```ts
 function CounterRenderer({ model }: SceneComponentProps<Counter>) {